Anoxypristis Sawfish Mucrodens Rostrum

 What we knew about Spinosaurs before the latest discovery.
 Paul Sereno of the museum of Chicago elevated our knowledge of Spinosaurus in the last decade of the twentieth century, Sereno began expeditions in Africa to dig up dinosaurs.
 He made some remarkable North Africa dinosaur discoveries, however, S.aegypticusfor the most part evaded detection.
 Mystery surrounded the lifestyle of this large predatory dinosaur while all around the world other dinosaurs were being uncovered.

 The piecing of the puzzle is coming along, as a picture of a predatory dinosaur catching large sharks, sawfish, coelacanths and lungfish fish up to 5 feet in length which would have been able to sustain such an enormous bulk of this fearsome behemoth dinosaur.
-From the Kem Kem Red Beds, The Fossil Store discovers fish and shark remains alongside Spinosaurus teeth and bones, just what you would expect to find in an aquatic prehistoric scene.
+The Fossil Store discovers fish and shark remains alongside Spinosaurus teeth and bones, just what you would expect to find in an aquatic prehistoric scene.

 moustache.
 After several uncomfortably long and hot days, Ibrahim was coming to terms of not being able in the given time frame to find the fossil dealer and therefore the fossil excavation site.
 At that point sat in one of the many cafes while drinking mint tea, contemplating desolately his situation, so close yet so far from his goal, Ibrahim noticed a man walking past and remarkably he recognised him as the fossil dealer from six years before.
 What a stroke of luck!